dfenth/fsad-docker/README.md

 #### Option 1 GUI:

-You can download the GUI application using: [Get Docker | Docker Documentation](https://docs.docker.com/get-docker/) (be careful of the achitecture).
+You can download the GUI application using: [Get Docker](https://docs.docker.com/get-docker/) (be careful of the achitecture).

 #### Option 2: Brew